How To Respond to Negative Employer Reviews on Glassdoor

 Step 3: Resist the urge to blast the anonymous reviewer.

-As soon as you respond to the review, the person that left it will receive a notification from Glassdoor – with a link to your response.
+As soon as you respond to any review on Glassdoor, the anonymous person that left it will receive a notification—with a link to your response.
 If you blast the reviewer, guess how they may respond to your response?

 Step 4: Calmly acknowledge the review and provide an alternative medium for a deeper discussion.

-Here’s an example:
+Here is an example: